Whale in the Philippines dies with 88 pounds of plastic in stomach

 The plastic included 16 rice sacks, four banana plantation bags and multiple shopping bags.
 It was the most plastic ever found by the group inside of a whale, said the museum, a nongovernmental organization that retrieves dead animals and preserves them for educational purposes.

-Images of the whale have gone viral worldwide, as more and more people are calling for bans on single-use plastic, often focusing on the effects of plastic on the ocean.
+Images of the whale have gone viral worldwide, as more and more people are calling for bans on single-use plastic, often focusing on its effects on the ocean.

 An estimated 8.8 million tons of plastic spill into the ocean annually.
 In the Philippines, Blatchley said, it's particularly bad.
 Over the past 10 years, his group has recovered 57 dead whales and dolphins, many of which died from plastic ingestion.